arnicas/interactive-vis-course/Week4/README.md

-##Week 4: Bar and Line Charts in D3
+##Week 4: Scales, Bar and Line Charts in D3

 ## Homework Review